 About Jonathan Greenberg

 As a journalist, Jonathan has contributed investigative features to dozens of national publications including Forbes, the New York Times, TNR, Town & Country and New York Magazine.
+He was chief of research of the first Forbes 400 wealth list.

 Progressive Source also owns the SonomaIndependent.org, a 7-year old award-winning public interest solutions and advocacy website.
 The Sonoma Independent has launched numerous grassroots campaigns, including the campaigns to Stop All Government Evictions from Safe Affordable Alternative Housing (SAGE), Bury Fire-Causing Power Lines Now!, Restore Library Hours and to Stop Incarcerating Parents for Victimless Marijuana Crimes.